 Enhancing the interaction between data frameworks and cross-border payments is a priority action to move forward the G20 Roadmap for Enhancing Cross-Border Payments.
 The G20 Leaders endorsed the Roadmap at their November 2020 Summit as a means of addressing the challenges that cross-border payments face relative to domestic payments, namely: high costs, low speed, limited access, and insufficient transparency.
-The Roadmap set quantitative targets related to these factors that the G20 aims to meet in 2027.
 Greater alignment and interoperability of data frameworks would improve efficiency in transferring payments data across borders and contribute to reaching the Roadmap's targets while improving the safety of payments.

-The FSB took stock of national and regional data frameworks relevant to the functioning, regulation and supervision of cross-border payments.
-The stocktake identified a number of frictions between data frameworks that pose significant challenges to improving the cost, speed, transparency and accessibility of cross-border payments.
+The Financial Stability Board (FSB) took stock of national and regional data frameworks relevant to the functioning, regulation and supervision of cross-border payments.
+The stocktake identified a number of frictions across data frameworks that pose significant challenges to improving the cost, speed, transparency and accessibility of cross-border payments.
 A certain degree of friction between data frameworks may be an unavoidable and acceptable consequence of regulations seeking to preserve the security of transactions, meet anti-money laundering and countering the financing of terrorism (AML/CFT) and sanctions objectives, and protect the privacy of individuals.
 Nevertheless, the stocktake considered the extent of fragmentation in data frameworks across jurisdictions to be a major barrier to enhancing cross-border payments.

-Drawing from the findings of the stocktake and following further engagement with government authorities and the private sector, the FSB has developed, for public consultation, recommendations for promoting alignment and interoperability across data frameworks applicable to cross-border payments.
-This work has been informed by engagement with the Financial Action Task Force (FATF), the Global Privacy Assembly (GPA), the Organisation for Economic Co-operation and Development (OECD), the Bank for International Settlements' Committee on Payments and Market Infrastructures (CPMI), sanctions experts and a range of financial authorities beyond the FSB's membership.
-Careful attention has been given to the involvement of authorities beyond the financial services domain, in recognition of the importance of protecting the overarching public policy objectives of the relevant data frameworks.
+Drawing from the findings of the stocktake and following further engagement with government authorities and the private sector, the FSB developed recommendations for promoting alignment and interoperability across data frameworks applicable to cross-border payments.
+The development of these recommendations has been informed by engagement with the Financial Action Task Force (FATF), the Global Privacy Assembly (GPA), the Organisation for Economic Co-operation and Development (OECD), the Bank for International Settlements' Committee on Payments and Market Infrastructures (CPMI), sanctions experts and a range of financial authorities beyond the FSB's membership.
+Careful attention has been given to the involvement of authorities beyond the financial services domain, in recognition of the importance of protecting

-FSB (2020), Roadmap for Enhancing Cross-border Payments, October; FSB (2023a), G20 Roadmap for Enhancing Cross-border Payments: Priority actions for achieving the G20 targets, February.
+&lt;sup>1 FSB (2020), Roadmap for Enhancing Cross-border Payments, October; FSB (2023a), G20 Roadmap for Enhancing Cross-border Payments: Priority actions for achieving the G20 targets, February.

-FSB (2023b), Stocktake of International Data Standards Relevant to Cross-border Payments, September.
+&lt;sup>2 FSB (2023b), Stocktake of International Data Standards Relevant to Cross-border Payments, September.

-The Global Privacy Assembly brings together data protection and privacy authorities from local, national and international levels.
+&lt;sup>3 The Global Privacy Assembly brings together data protection and privacy authorities from local, national and international levels.